-“I love sports and sports and sports cards and it was a market that was missing a big tech piece.
+“I love sports and sports cards and it was a market that was missing a big tech piece.
 There hadn’t been any advancement in technology enhancements.
 Old tools and systems were being used,” Doty said.
 “We’re going to make a modern app for modern collectors so they can engage with their hobby in a new fresh way.”

 Miami tech entrepreneur Will Weinraub said he made his first angel investment ever in Loupe.
 “I met Eric and became so impressed w/ what he’s building that I knew I had to be a part of it.
 Before I knew it, I found myself making my first angel investment,” Weinraub tweeted.